jalalsfrl/laravel-react/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### project run
+This project can run exactly with backend only.
+So it can't run with 'npm run start' command.
+After building project, deploy content of bulid folder and api folder to local server such as xammp or wamp.

 ### `demo`
 http://hkfblikes.com